Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: Adversarial Attack Strategies (RQ1)

-\textbf{CI/CD Exploits.} We inject CI-related payloads into issues that, when addressed, produce patches containing test code that leaks secrets or performs remote calls.
+\item \textbf{CI/CD Exploits.} We inject CI-related payloads into issues that, when addressed, produce patches containing test code that leaks secrets or performs remote calls.
 These attacks assume CI environments are insufficiently isolated.

-\textbf{Vulnerability Injection.} A vulnerable code snippet (e.g., leaking OS environment variables) is manually selected, and a realistic bug report is constructed via our context pipeline to reintroduce this logic through APR.
+\item \textbf{Vulnerability Injection.} A vulnerable code snippet, e.g., leaking OS environment variables, is manually selected, and a realistic bug report is constructed via our context pipeline to reintroduce this logic through APR.

-\textbf{Revert CVE Fix.} We identify a commit that fixes a CVE, sanitize its diff, and use this context to prompt (see Fig.~\ref{fig:custom_prompt_attack}) an LLM to write a bug report that questions or critiques the original fix.
-The resulting patch reverts the CVE fix and often bypasses all downstream validation.
+\item \textbf{Revert CVE Fix.} We identify a commit that fixes a CVE, sanitize its diff, and use this context to prompt an LLM (Fig.~\ref{fig:custom_prompt_attack}) to generate a bug report questioning the original fix.
+The resulting patch reverts the CVE fix and often bypasses downstream validation. \end{itemize}

-\textbf{Deceptive Noise Reports.} We reuse the injection pipeline to create realistic but ultimately non-impactful bug reports.
-These are designed to consume APR compute and reviewer attention without triggering useful behavior, functioning as a targeted denial-of-service attack.